chef/chef-web-docs/chef_master/source/delivery_truck.rst

       $ cd NEW-COOKBOOK-NAME

-   This uses ChefDK to generate a new cookbook, including a default recipe and default ChefSpec tests.
+   This uses Chef Workstation to generate a new cookbook, including a default recipe and default ChefSpec tests.

 #.
 Create an initial commit (use ``git status`` to verify the change) on the "master" branch: